SUSAN PINKER: A Feminist Contrarian

 Mindhunter recounts some of his wilder exploits—purchasing alcohol as a minor and felony-eluding.
 He shacked up with a woman at a hotel and had to square off with her husband, who yelled through the door, "Sandy, I know you're in there!"
 And squaring off with another serviceman in the boxing ring, while in the Air Force.
 They ended up "beating the holy hell out of each other."
 The fight broke his nose for the third time, Douglas recalls.

-Another book, The Iceman, tells the story of the infamous Richard Kuklinski, a hit-man for the Mob.
-To catch him, law enforcement sent one of its best men, Dominick Polifrone.
+The ATF agent Dominick Polifrone appears in another book, The Iceman, tells the story of the infamous Richard Kuklinski, a hit-man for the Mob.
+To catch him, law enforcement sent one of its best men, Polifrone.
 Polifrone had a youth much like Douglas's.
 Anthony Bruno, author of Ice Man, writes that Polifrone spent his "sophomore year trashing bars on Friday nights and spending the night in jail."

 But a police sergeant recognized Polifrone's innate talents and suggested he change his major to law enforcement.
 The sergeant guessed there wasn't enough mustard in the jar for this hotdog—just the man they wanted to handle really hairy assignments, like taking down the Ice Man.